 Around 7:00 pm, we parked on the curb of 6th Avenue North near 16th Street North and exited the vehicle, where I was greeted by a vertical orange sign inscribed with a quote from Dr. Martin Luther King, Jr.’s book Why We Can’t Wait: “‘Ain’t gonna let nobody turn me round’ was not just a song.
 It was a resolve.”
 This was their mantra to push forward and not be deterred by any one person or group.
 It’s just one of many posts placed throughout this city-block sized square.
 This is Kelly Ingram Park.

 For me, we learned about the civil rights movement in school.
 In Canada, we devoted a few days to cover this topic in social studies; I still remember in high school watching the 1996 film Ghosts of Mississippi and reading the 1960s novels To Kill a Mockingbird and In the Heat of the Night.
-Never would I have thought I’d find myself in Birmingham and here at a centre of the civil rights movement where so many black people gathered as they struggled to gain recognition for their right to be treated equally as any white person.
+Never would I have thought I’d find myself in Birmingham and here at a centre of the civil rights movement where so many Black Americans gathered as they struggled to gain recognition for their right to be treated equally as any white person.

 Many demonstrations were held in Kelly Ingram Park, with marches to and from this treed plaza throughout the 1950s and 60s.
 Dr. Martin Luther King, Jr. and Reverend Fred Shuttlesworth would give speeches on the steps of the adjacent 16th Street Baptist Church prior to the start of these gatherings.